An Inside Story and Lessons Learned from the Decade-Long Fight for Justice, Fairness, and Equality

 The Op-Ed ignited a firestorm, exposing the horrifying reality facing pregnant workers.
 As Bakst recalls from that time:

-“For so many, the Op-Ed was the first time they learned about this gap in our federal laws and the continued prevalence of this form of pregnancy discrimination, despite laws on the books meant to help.
-Almost immediately, federal, state, and local lawmakers reached out to A Better Balance, asking how they could help.”
+“For so many, the Op-Ed was the first time they learned about this gap in our federal laws and the continued prevalence of this form of pregnancy discrimination, despite laws on the books meant to help…The day my Op-Ed was published, Representative Jerrold Nadler (D-NY) reached out to me saying he had read the piece and wanted to work together to draft federal legislation.”

 CHAPTER 3: Our Solution to the Problem: The PWFA